maximilianh/cellBrowser/contributing.md

 Thanks for taking the time to contribute!

 You've found a bug or have an idea for a feature?
 Great!
 You can open an issue in Github.
-If you don't know that means, just email us at cells@ucsc.edu.
+If you don't know what that means, just email us at cells@ucsc.edu.
 We are happy about any pull requests.
 We try to get back to you within 1-2 days, especially on obvious bugs.
-Before you submit a pull request, don't hesitate to ask.
+Before you submit a pull request, don't hesitate to ask by email or via an issue.
 Maybe we are already working on it or have some opinion how to best implement something.

 ## Contribution Guidelines